zettsu-t/sudokusse/sudokusse.md

 This repeats infinitely and you need to hit ctrl-c many times to abort (hitting once can break _sudoku*.exe_ and may not break the script.)
-In some platform, hitting ctrl-z and `kill %1` are needed.
+In some platforms, hitting ctrl-z and `kill %1` are needed.

 #### Search minimum execution time to count solutions from the log file